rengel14/fend/README.md

-# Weather-Journal App Project
+# Travel Planner App Project

-## Overview
-This project creates an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ## Instructions
-To run the app, enter the command "node server.js" from the WeatherApp directory inside a termal.
-Then use a browser to navigate to localhost:3000.
+To run the app in development mode, enter the commands "npm run start" and "npm run build-dev" from the fend directory inside a termal.
+To compile the app to deploy to production, run the command "npm run build" instead.
+This will place the compiled app in the dist/ folder.